 Notes

-1 This is a compilation of the Country Areas Water Supply Act 1947 and includes the amendments made by the other written laws referred to in the following table 1a, 8.
+1 This reprint is a compilation as at 4 May 2012 of the Country Areas Water Supply Act 1947 and includes the amendments made by the other written laws referred to in the following table 1a, 9.
 The table also contains information about any reprint.

 Compilation table